vgmtrans/vgmtrans/README.md

 file for contained music files, which when found will appear under the "Detected Music Files" panel.

 VGMTrans is able to
-unpack portable sound format files (PSF) and related formats (PSF2, SSF, etc).
-SNES formats generally must be loaded from SPC or RSN files.
-Arcade formats are loaded via mame rom set zip files, which are catalogued in `mame_roms.xml`.
+unpack portable sound format files (`psf`) and related formats (`psf2`, `ssf`, etc).
+SNES formats generally must be loaded from `spc` or `rsn` files.
+Arcade formats are loaded via mame rom set `zip` files, which are catalogued in `mame_roms.xml`.

 #### *Scanned Files*

-The Scanned Files panel lists all files that have been scanned by VGMTrans for which any contained files were detected.
+The Scanned Files panel lists all files that have been scanned by VGMTrans which yielded detected files.
-A scanned file can be removed by selecting it and pressing Delete or Backspace, or by right-clicking and selecting Close.
+A scanned file can be removed by selecting it and pressing `Delete` or `Backspace`, or by right-clicking and selecting `Close`.
-When removed, all detected files belonging to the scanned file will also be removed.
+When removed, all detected files contained in the scanned file will also be removed.

 #### *Detected Music Files*
-Right-clicking a file listed in the Detected Music Files panel will bring up a menu of conversion options.
+Right-clicking a file listed in the Detected Music Files panel brings up a menu of conversion options.
 Double-clicking a detected file will open it in the Hex View.
-Detected Files can be removed by pressing Delete or Backspace, or by right-clicking and selecting Close.
+Detected Files can be removed by pressing `Delete` or `Backspace`, or by right-clicking and selecting `Close`.

 #### *Collections*
 For some formats, when files representing musical sequences, instruments, and samples are all loaded, VGMTrans may associate these files together into a Collection.
 Collections are listed in the Collections panel at the bottom of the main window.
-Double-clicking a collection or selecting one and pressing the space bar or clicking the green Play button will attempt to play back the sequence using its associated instrument data.
+Double-clicking a collection or selecting one and pressing the `Space Bar` or clicking the green Play button will attempt to play back the sequence using its associated instrument data.

 Right-clicking a collection will bring up a menu with conversion options.

 #### *Manual Collection Creation (advanced)*
-Sometimes VGMTrans cannot properly associate detected files into Collections.
-In this event, the "Create collection manually" button at the bottom of the Collection panel can be used.
+Sometimes VGMTrans cannot properly group detected files into Collections.
+In this event, the `Create collection manually` button at the bottom of the Collection panel can be used.
 The button opens a dialog to select a set of detected files for which to create a new Collection.